Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ```

 #### Build
-So far we have built Atlantis, for Linux, on the following platforms:
+So far we have built Atlantis, for Linux, on the following platforms: Ubuntu, Fedora,
-* Ubuntu
-* Fedora
-* CentOS
-* Debian 7.2
-* Wheezy 64
+CentOS, Debian 7.2, and Wheezy 64

-If you want a choice which flavor to use we recommend 64-bit Ubuntu.
+We recommend 64-bit Ubuntu.

 ###### Instruction to build Atlantis under Ubuntu and Fedora.
 ```